filiph/gtag_analytics/README.md

     final ga = new GoogleAnalytics();

-Or, if you want to ignore errors:
+Or, if you want to ignore errors (to ensure that your tracking code doesn't bring down your whole app):

     final ga = new GoogleAnalytics(failSilently: true);